marcusolsson/obsidian-pipe-tricks/README.md

 You can also transform link text using __pipe functions__.

-Your links must still end in `|`, but additional `|` before that transforms your text using built-in pipe functions.
+Your links must still end in `|`, but an additional `|` before that transforms your text using built-in pipe functions.

 For example: `[[Brewster Angle|_|]]s` ⟶ `[[brewster angles]]`